david-roper/DotaBuddies/README.md

 # DotaBuddies
-Machine learning project that predict dota match outcome based on heroes picked, later using these predictions for hero recommendations
+Machine learning project that predicts dota match outcome based on heroes picked, later using these predictions for hero recommendations